 Flow-inflating bags require an oxygen reservoir to ensure 100% oxygen flow.
 The flow-inflating resuscitators are majorly used in the neonatal care and intensive units.
 According to the 2012 American Academy of Pediatrics Instructor Update, infants need flow-inflating bags for administrating Continuous Positive Airway Pressure Therapy (CPAP).
 As the available self-inflating bags cannot deliver CPAP, flow-inflating bags are preferred for neonatal care.

-Hospitals dominated the manual resuscitators end use market in 2015 with revenue estimated at over USD 240 million in 2015.
+Hospitals dominated the manual resuscitators end use market in 2018.
 BVMs in hospitals are used in cases of cardiac arrest, intensive care, and neonatal care.
 The American Health Association (AHA) published the first guideline for reviewing, researching, and reporting in-hospital resuscitation.
-The In-hospital Utstein Style was published as a mechanism of international standardization and is used as a reporting system for patient monitoring.
+The in-hospital Utstein Style was published as a mechanism of international standardization and is used as a reporting system for patient monitoring.
 For instance, the AHA has established National Registry of Cardiopulmonary Resuscitation (NRCPR), which acts as a multi-site data collection source.
 The registry enables inter-facility comparison between various hospitals, establishing a standardized mechanism.

-The North America manual resuscitators market was the largest in 2014 and dominated the market with around USD 142 million in 2015.
-The demand for resuscitators in North America is expected to witness growth owing to the increasing cases of cardiac arrest and neonatal ventillation.
+North America held the largest market share in 2018.
+The demand for resuscitators in North America is expected to witness high growth owing to increasing cases of cardiac arrest and neonatal ventilation.

 Moreover, companies are launching newer technologically advanced products to provide state-of-the-art resuscitation.
 In November 2015, Foothills Hospital developed a device to resuscitate a baby while its umbilical cord is still attached.
 Inspire, a portable integrated station that supports transfusion and resuscitation is expected to enhance urgent care.

-The market in APAC is untapped and hence expected to witness the fastest growth owing to the increasing need for ventilation.
-Realizing the need for development, governments have takenefforts to bring in newer technologies, which can be user-friendly and effective.
-In October 2015, the government of India introduced the augmented infant resuscitator and the device provideshealthcare providers with details of resuscitation.
+Asia Pacific is expected to witness the fastest growth owing to the increasing need for ventilation.
+Realizing the need for development, governments have taken efforts to bring in newer technologies, which can be user-friendly and effective.
+In October 2015, the government of India introduced the augmented infant resuscitator which provided detailed information on resuscitation to healthcare providers.

 Moreover, the government of India has also undertaken initiatives to improve the in-hospital neonatal care under the National Health Mission 2015.
-Under this initiative, the government of India will provide 2,706 hospitals as first referral units, 14,000 newborn care corners, and 2,020 newborn stabilization units.
+Under this initiative, the government of India was expected to provide 2,706 hospitals as first referral units, 14,000 newborn care corners, and 2,020 newborn stabilization units.

 Companies such as Laerdal provide resuscitation training material and workshops to increase the awareness towards cardiac resuscitation.
 In January 2016, Laerdal Medical and SonoSim, Inc. collaborated to launch the ultrasound solution for SimMom and SimMan.
 The solution provides classroom learning related totrauma care, critical care, and pregnancy.